nirvaan8/insurance-fraud/README.md

 ## 👥 Team

-Built by a team of cybersecurity students at **NIIT University** as a semester project.
+Built by a team of cybersecurity and big data students at **NIIT University** as a part of their capstone project.

 | Role | Focus |Name|
 |---|---|---|